Superradiance -- the 2020 Edition: Milestones

 \item[1929] In his studies of the Dirac equation, Klein finds that electrons can ``cross'' a potential barrier without the exponential damping expected from nonrelativistic quantum tunneling~\cite{Kleinparadox}.
 This process was soon dubbed \emph{Klein paradox} by Sauter.
 The expression was later used to describe an incorrectly obtained phenomenon of fermion superradiance (Klein's original work correctly shows that no superradiance occurs for fermions).
 An interesting historical account of these events is given by Manogue~\cite{Manogue1988}.

 \item[1931] Chandrasekhar derives an upper limit for white dwarf masses, above which electron degeneracy pressure cannot sustain the star~\cite{Chandrasekhar:1931ih}.
-The Chandrasekhar limit was subsequently extended to NSs by Oppenheimer and Volkoff~\cite{Oppenheimer:1939ne}.
+The Chandrasekhar limit was subsequently extended to neutron stars~(NS) by Oppenheimer and Volkoff~\cite{Oppenheimer:1939ne}.

 \item[1934] Vavilov and Cherenkov discover spontaneous emission from a charge moving uniformly and superluminally in a dielectric.
 The effect was interpreted theoretically by Tamm and Frank in 1937~\cite{TammFrank}.
 In 1958, Tamm, Frank and Cherenkov receive the Nobel prize in physics for these studies.